Certificate in Resilient Service: Online

 You care about people, your community, and the world.
 So you do good work, work that’s for the common good.
 The work is meaningful—but it’s also demanding of your time, energy, and your very self.
 It may feel like doing good work infringes on having a good life.

 It’s not just that you deserve a good life.
 Your vocation and community rely on more than what you do.
 Who you are matters.
 Spending time on your own personal growth is not only a gift to your body and spirit but a gift to your work and those you serve.
 You are not simply making a commitment for your formation, but also the formation of your community.
-That kind of cultivation is what makes leaders and their communities resilient.
+That kind of cultivation is what makes Christian leaders and their communities resilient.

 Resilience is not just the ability to get through challenges, but to actively become more healthy, whole, and holy because of those challenges.

 We’ve designed a 7-month program that focuses on three elements that build resilience: People, Practice, and Purpose.
 This certificate trains pastors, ministry volunteers, changemakers in non-profits, social entrepreneurs — leaders doing good work on behalf of their community — to restore their inner resilience and live into their purpose regeneratively.Begin your Application

 People: Learning Module I